nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 the recipe and to the content underneath it, and every vouch on every part is a signed fact in the same record.
 That is the field I said the metadata should carry.
-It turned out to be the floor, with the accounting above it, and that is the whole of what I will say about the last post.
+It turned out to be the floor, with the accounting above it.

-**Identity.** This is where the question was born, and I think it is more basic than packaging, because packaging depends on stable identity and, in my view, nothing deployed has solved it well.
+**Identity.** This is where the question was born.
+Identity is more basic than packaging, because packaging depends on stable identity, and nothing deployed has solved it well.
 Zach leads Cyphr, our lab's self-sovereign identity protocol, and I work on it with him.[^cyphr] In Cyphr, who you are is a genesis commitment, a first signed entry that fixes your root, and an append-only chain of